 Your legal rights

-When we use the word ‘disability’ in relation to cystic fibrosis, we are often doing so because we are talking about someone’s legal rights and because we want to ensure that people with cystic fibrosis are protected from discrimination in their day-to-day activities.
+When we use the word ‘disability’ in relation to cystic fibrosis, we are often doing so because we are talking about someone’s legal rights and because we want to ensure that people with CF are protected from discrimination in their day-to-day activities.

 One of the key themes under both acts is the duty to make reasonable adjustments for people with disabilities.
 This can be really important for people with cystic fibrosis – for example, in the workplace a reasonable adjustment could mean an employer allowing flexible working hours to give time for treatments before or after work.
 The duty to consider reasonable adjustments under both acts runs across a whole range of day-to-day activities, not just at work, and helps to ensure that people with disabilities are protected against discrimination.
 Philip’s story demonstrates the importance of reasonable adjustments at work, and what can happen when employers get this wrong.